nf-core/airrflow/docs/usage/sc_AIRRseq/single_cell_tutorial.md

 ## AIRR rearrangement format
 ### Datasets

 For this tutorial we will use subsampled PBMC single-cell BCR sequencing data from two subjects, before (d0) and after flu vaccination (d12).
 The dataset is available on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.11373740).
-You don't need to downlaod the samples bacause the links to the samples are already in the samplesheet.
+You don't need to download the samples bacause the links to the samples are already in the samplesheet we provide.

 ### Preparing samplesheet and configuration file